Trump to mark Memorial Day with Arlington visit

 Trump sent out several tweets Monday morning in advance of his visit, including: "Honoring the men and women who made the ultimate sacrifice in service to America.
 Home of the free, because of the brave. #MemorialDay."

 Trump first placed a wreath in Arlington at the Tomb of the Unknowns a day ahead of his inauguration.
-At the time, he did so alongside Vice President Mike Pence.
+At the time, he did so alongside Vice President Mike Pence, who is scheduled to join Trump Monday morning.

-Pence is scheduled on Monday morning to appear at a Washington event for Project Hero, an organization for veterans and first responders, before joining Trump at Arlington.
+Earlier Monday, Pence, his wife and second lady Karen Pence, and Veterans' Affairs Secretary David Shulkin spoke at the kickoff of a bike race for Project Hero, an organization for veterans and first responders.

+"It is Memorial Day 2017," Pence said.
+"Their duty was to serve.
+Our duty is to remember."